Cuda-Chen/cuda-chen.github.io/_posts/2019-12-17-review-fast-scnn.md

 performance for low capacity DCNN.

 #### Zero-out Skip Connection
-- The authors make this test to comfirm whether skip connection benefits Fast-SCNN or not.
+- The authors make this test to confirm whether skip connection benefits Fast-SCNN or not.
 - By zeroing-out skip connection, the mIoU drops from 69.22% to 64.30% on the validation dataset, and Figure 3 shows the results between without and with zeroing-out skip connection.